soasme/PeppaPEG/docs/concepts.rst

 1. Load Grammar.
 Load your grammar using :c:func:`P4_LoadGrammar` .
 Alternatively, you can create your grammar using :c:func:`P4_CreateGrammar` and then add grammar rules using :ref:`lowlevel`.
 2. Parse Source.
 Wrap source string using :c:func:`P4_CreateSource` and then parse it using :c:func:`P4_Parse`.
-3. Traverse AST.
+3. Traverse Tree.
 It's up to you what to do when traversing the tree.
 You may inspect the tree, produce bytecodes, trim the tree, etc.